redbrick/open-governance/documents/Common-Room-Guidelines.md

 4.1.
 The common room committee is composed of 3 members from both societies any questions, comments or concerns, you can speak to any of them without judgement.

-- The current common room committee members for Redbrick are: Shane, Kamil, and Daniel.
+- The current common room committee members for Redbrick are: Shane W, Kamil, and Daniel.

-- The current common room committee members for EngSoc are Eva, Shane and Matilde.
+- The current common room committee members for EngSoc are Eva, Shane C, and Matilde.

-4.2.
-Decisions regarding any other actions are up to the discretion of the common room committee.